pirovc/multitax/README.md

 ## General information

  - Taxonomies are parsed into nodes.
 Each node is annotated with a name and a rank.
+ - Some taxonomies have a taxonomic id (NCBI, Silva) and other use the rank + name as identifier.
+In multitax all identifiers are treated as strings.
  - A single root node is defined by default.
 This node can be changed `root_node` when loading the taxonomy (as well as annotations `root_parent`, `root_name`, `root_rank`).
  - Standard values for unknown/undefined nodes can be configured with `undefined_node`,`undefined_name` and `undefined_rank`.
 Those are default values returned when nodes/names/ranks are not found.
  - Taxonomy files are automatically download or can be loaded from disk (`files` parameter).
 Alternative `urls` can be provided.
 When downloaded, files are handled in memory.
 It is possible to save the downloaded file to disk with `output_prefix`.

 ## Translation between taxonomies

 Not yet implemented.
 The goal here is to map different taxonomies if the linkage data is available.
-That's what I think it will be possible.
+That's what I think will be possible.

  |from/to |NCBI   |GTDB   |SILVA   |OTT   |GG  |
  |--------|-------|-------|--------|------|----|